 - Real-Time and Continuous Feedback:

-To ensure employees are engaged and are continuously in contact with their peers and managers, organisations can leverage Continuous Feedback features on their HR Tech, which would enable employees to continuously share feedback on tasks and appraise peers throughout the organisation.
+To ensure employees are engaged and are continuously in contact with their peers and managers, organisations can leverage continuous performance management on their HR Tech, which would enable employees to continuously share feedback on tasks and appraise peers throughout the organisation.
 Employees should also be able to request feedback from peers, reportees, subordinates or managers with just a few taps.

 - Digital Rewards and Recognition: